Brian Walshe pleaded guilty to disposing of his wife’s body. Here’s what that could mean for his murder trial

 (CNN) — A Massachusetts man on trial for murdering his wife in 2023 admitted this week that he disposed of her body in dumpsters and misled police, but his lawyers insist he is not admitting to her murder.

-Now, with attorneys still working to empanel the jury that will consider the murder charge still haunting him, the question becomes: How will Brian Walshe’s legal team defend him?
+Now, with the court having chosen the jury that will consider the murder charge still haunting him, the question becomes: How will Brian Walshe’s legal team defend him?

 On Tuesday, minutes before jury selection was set to begin for his murder trial, Walshe pleaded guilty to misleading police and the improper conveyance – or illegal disposal – of a human body stemming from the death of his wife, Ana Walshe.
 The corporate real estate manager and mother of three vanished around New Year’s 2023.